corbado/example-passkeys-flutter/README.md

 3. To set environment variables from the "Edit Scheme" section 3.1 In Xcode, go to the "Product" menu and select "Scheme" > "Edit Scheme".
    3.2 Select the "Run" option on the left side and select "Arguments" tab.
    3.3 In the "Environment Variables" section, click the "+" button to add a new variable.
+Set ```RELYING_PARTY_ID``` environment variable to your fully qualified domain name (see section 2.3 above).
-   3.4 Enter the name and value of the environment variable you want to set.
+   3.4 Enter the name and value of other environment variables you want to set.

 4. Connect your iOS device or select a simulator, then press the "Run" button to build and run the app on your device or simulator.